1. Read the relevant Prospectus in full

 The terms of each Hybrid are different and so it is important that you read the information in the relevant prospectus in its entirety before deciding to invest.

+Professional advice is advice from a person who is licensed by ASIC to give that advice.
 ASIC has published guidance on how to choose a professional adviser on its MoneySmart website.
 You can also search ‘choosing a financial adviser’ at www.moneysmart.gov.au.

 3. Consider the ASIC guidance for retail investors